-Instant Pot Mashed Sweet Potatoes can be done well under an hour which makes it a perfect weeknight side dish.
-Not only is it simple to prepare, but you will need only a handful of ingredients to make this.
+Instant Pot Mashed Sweet Potatoes can be done well under an hour which makes it a perfect weeknight recipe.
+Not only are they simple to prepare, but you will need only a handful of ingredients to make this perfect healthy side dish.

-What I like about using the Instant Pot for this dish is how it can be effective in softening the sweet potatoes and then, using its SAUTE function for further cooking – all in the same pot!
+What I like about using the Instant Pot for this dish is how it can be effective in softening the sweet potatoes.
+Then, using its SAUTE function for further cooking everything in the same pot!

 I prefer the second because it is simpler, but it does not hurt to opt for the first option either.
-The bottom line is that this dish is a no-brainer!
+The bottom line is that this dish is a no-brainer, easy to make and so good that the whole family will love it!

 It is a kind of tuber in which the roots become the edible part of the plant.
 It is like the regular spuds, but the leaves are edible, too, while those of the regular spuds are poisonous.